 The Nominations Committee oversees the identification, development and care for the volunteer leaders at Resurrection.
 Key initiatives include preparing the annual nomination slate and providing oversight of volunteer service and leadership development at the church.
 Meetings are held on Tuesday evenings, primarily in the fall and early winter, with six meetings annually.
-Questions: Contact Jim Oliver at firstname.lastname@example.org or (913) 397-6771.
+Questions: Contact Jacob Huppert at email@example.com.

 The Finance Committee develops and administers a coordinated plan of fiscal and administrative policies and procedures for the church.
 It oversees the financial health of the church, reviews the annual audit, provides financial direction, and communicates the church’s financial condition to the Church Council.
 Meetings are generally held on the last Thursday of each month at 4:30pm.
-Questions: Contact Karen Orosco at email@example.com or (816) 272-6359.
+Questions: Contact Sean O'Neill at firstname.lastname@example.org.

 Staff Parish Relations Committee

 The Staff Parish Relations Committee acts as a liaison between the congregation and its staff and clergy.
 The committee sets employment policy, guides the work of the management team, and ensures Resurrection is a fulfilling work environment.
 Meetings are usually held on Thursday evenings at 7pm.
 Members of this committee cannot be related to a Resurrection staff member.
-Questions: Contact Craig Peterson at firstname.lastname@example.org or (913) 397-7286.
+Questions: Contact Bob Bloss at SPRC@cor.org.

 Board of Trustees

 The Board of Trustees is charged with the care and maintenance of church property on all campuses (real, personal and intellectual) and holds title to the church’s property, buildings and equipment.
 Meetings are held on the second Tuesday of each month.
 Trustees must be at least 18 years of age.
 Key items include establishing policies and practices regarding church property, disaster planning, land acquisition and construction planning.
-Questions: Contact Steve Warta at email@example.com or (913) 642-7648.
+Questions: Contact Ben White at email@example.com.